sfepy/sfepy/doc/developer_guide.rst

      gitk --all

    in order to visualize of project history (all branches).
+There are other GUIs for this purpose, e.g. ``qgit``.
+You may need to install those tools, as they usually are not installed with git by default.
 Record a set of changes by::

      # schedule some of the changed files for the next commit